 What sets SRSLY apart from prevention efforts that have already been tried is its focus on the community and priority of being youth-led.
 This large-scale, community-wide support really sets the stage for long-lasting positive change.

 SRSLY uses the Strategic Prevention Framework (SPF), developed by the Substance Abuse and Mental Health Services Administration (SAMHSA), as a guide to plan, implement, and evaluate prevention practices and programs.
 SPF assists community coalitions in developing the infrastructure needed for community-based, public health approaches that can lead to effective and sustainable reductions in alcohol, tobacco and other drug (ATOD) use and abuse.

 SRSLY follows a primary prevention model, which means we aim to stop substance use before it ever starts.
 That's why we focus our efforts on youth ages 10-15.
-All SRSLY activities are guided by our strategic plan and needs assessment, which are completed every four years.
+All SRSLY activities are guided by our strategic plan and needs assessment.

 Empowering and equipping youth to reach their full potential by remaining substance-free.